 Mike served in Vietnam from January 1968 to August 1969.
 The first year he served the 25th Infantry Division in Cu Chi, Vietnam.
 The second six month tour was served in Vung Tau, Vietnam.

 While attending Madison Area Technical College from 1976-1978 on the G.I.
 Bill.
 As a veteran his education was paid for by our government.
-By this time the information he had been reading jelled and in the summer of 1977 Mike went to his mother's house and took his medals and uniform and threw them
+By this time the information he had been reading jelled and in the summer of 1977 Mike went to his mother's house and took his medals and uniform and threw them into the trash.

-This is where thing stood until 1992 when Mike returned to Vietnam with a group of American veterans to help build a medical clinic in Xuan Hiep village, Dong Nai province, Vietnam.
+This is where things stood until 1992 when Mike returned to Vietnam with a group of American veterans to help build a medical clinic in Xuan Hiep village, Dong Nai province, Vietnam.
 His emotional reaction to returning to Vietnam was unexpected.
 He had worked in offices during the war and thought he had no problems from the war.

-This trip to Vietnam gave Mike a new direction for his life; to serve the people of Vietnam.
+This trip to Vietnam gave Mike a new direction for his life— to serve the people of Vietnam.
 The first project initiated by Mike and others from Madison, WI, was a micro credit program for the poor women of My Lai.